Transitioning from Landscaping to Snowplowing

 Good Time to Take Stock of What You Have

 As the lawn care business slows, now is a good time to get a good inventory of all your equipment.
-This includes tools in the trucks and gang boxes, machinery on the job site, equipment loaned out to someone, vehicles, office equipment and furniture.
+This includes tools in the trucks and gang boxes, machinery on the job site, and equipment used for off-season lawn work like deck railing installation.
+Some of this equipment could have been loaned out to someone, and you should account for your vehicles and their condition, along with office equipment and furniture.
 Getting a complete picture of what material, tools and office equipment/furniture you have is going to help your business run more efficiently and profitably.

 Let the Mitchell Agency Help